vijay324/Penbyt/README.md

 👉 **Community**: We have active community on Discord.

 👉 **Responsive Design**: Fully optimized for a seamless experience on desktops, tablets, and mobile devices.
+This website supports both light & dark mode support.

 👉 **High Performance**: Fast loading and smooth interactions for an efficient user experience.